ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357)'s final pick was HR2, one which he had handily won in the previous match.
 However, despite some narrow misses at the start and at the end of this pick, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) didn't waver once, reducing his miss count from 73 to 7 and getting tantalisingly close to 99% accuracy, leaving ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) in the dust and securing himself the first break point of the bracket reset.

-With a 5–6 lead, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) doubled down and picked HR1 — a pick which where, again, ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) had won previously.
+With a 5–6 lead, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) doubled down and picked HR1 — a pick which, again, ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) had won previously.
 By adding insult to injury on the home stretch, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) finished with an FC, replicating his opponent's feat from the previous match with much better accuracy to boot and denying his chance at another tiebreaker.

 ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073), the favourite to win since the very beginning, became the final EGTS champion, but absolutely no one could've anticipated what it took him to get there in the end.